-All U.S residents who were fellows (or the equivalent) of the four existing bodies on October 25, 1965, were automatically enrolled as Academy members, subject to their indicated assent by paying the dues.
+All U.S. residents who were fellows (or the equivalent) of the four existing bodies on October 25, 1965, were automatically enrolled as Academy members, subject to their indicated assent by paying the dues.
 There were 1,427 charter members of the American Academy of Actuaries

 The Academy immediately set about making its existence known to other actuaries not eligible as charter members.
-It was required that any such actuary demonstrate adequate knowledge and skills.
-Many were admitted by this route, some after passing special proctored examinations.
-A requirement of seven years of responsible actuarial expenence (five years for fellows by examination of the existing bodies) was imposed
+It was required that any such actuary

-After January 1, 1970, educational requirements were gradually increased until 1976.
-In January 1976, an amendment to the bylaws created a new nonvoting class of membership designated affiliate of the American Academy of Actuaries.
-This class consisted of nonmembers of the Academy who became enrolled actuaries under the Employee Retirement Income Security Act of 1974 (ERISA), subject to acceptance of their applications by the Academy Subsequently, in January 1979, the bylaws were further amended to climinate the distinction between affiliates and members of the American Academy of Actuaries, as well as to set the experience required at three years of responsible work.
-Subsequently, the Academy board set the basic educational requirement at that of the associateship level in the Casualty Actuarial Society or the Society of Actuaries or that required for status as an enrolled actuary under ERISA
+After January 1, 1970, educational requirements were gradually increased until 1976 In January 1976, an amendment to the bylaws created a new nonvoting class of membership designated affiliate of the American Academy of Actuaries This class consisted of nonmembers of the Academy who became enrolled actuaries under the Employee Retirement Income Security Act of 1974 (ERISA), subject to acceptance of their applications by the Academy.
+Subsequently, in January 1979, the bylaws were further amended to eliminate the distinction between affiliates and members of the American Academy of Actuaries, as well as to set the experience required at three years of responsible Subsequently, the Academy board set the basic educational requirement at that of the associateship level in the Casualty Actuarial Society or the Society of Actuaries or that required for status as an enrolled actuary under ER ISA

-Nonresidents of the United States can be admitted to membership if they meet the Academy's educational and experience standards, can demonstrate familiarity with U.S. actuarial practices, and have a need to perform actuarial duties in the United States.
+Nonresidents of the United States can be admitted to membership if they meet the Academy's educational and experience standards, can demonstrate farmharity with U.S. actuarial practices, and have a need to perform actuarial duties in the United States